 I loved staying in a homestay because it’s a great way to meet other travelers but at the end of the day, you have your private room to rest.

-If you’re staying in Bali for a month or longer, I wouldn’t advise booking anything long term before arriving!
-Book for a 3 – 7 days then make a decision about if you want to stay at the property or not.
+If you’re staying in Bali for a month or longer, I wouldn’t advise booking anything long-term before arriving!
+Book for 3 – 7 days then makes a decision about if you want to stay at the property or not.

 The properties in Bali are mostly villas (homestays) or private houses.
 There are no flats or high-rise buildings.
 Keep in mind that properties might look good online but not that great in reality.